simonboisset/validest/README.md

 ## Type schema

 Here is the core typed schemas.
-Each schema is un function wich return a bolean if parameter is available.
+Each schema is un function wich return a object with data or error.

 ### string